A Clash of Kings-Chapter 28

 |Chapter chronology (All)|

-Bran is with Meera and Jojen in the Godswood.
-Meera tells Bran that Jojen has the Greensight and has dreams that sometimes come true.
+Bran is with Meera and Jojen in the godswood of Winterfell.
+Meera tells Bran that Jojen has the greensight and has dreams that sometimes come true.
 Jojen reveals that he has dreamed of the Winged Wolf chained to earth and a three-eyed crow has been unable to free him from the chains.
 Finally, Bran tells them something of his dreams, and Jojen keeps pressing.
 Summer gets aggressive and attacks as Bran gets angry, but the Reeds manage to climb a tree to avoid the wolf.
 Afterwards Bran asks Maester Luwin about Jojen’s greensight, and is told no man has the greensight.

-It is revealed that the Bastard of Bolton has forcibly taken Lady Hornwood as his wife, that Lord Manderly took her castle to protect it, and Ser Rodrik has gone east to settle the uprising and see that justice is done.
+It is revealed that the Bastard of Bolton has forcibly taken Lady Hornwood as his wife after the harvest feast, that Lord Manderly took her castle to protect it, and Ser Rodrik has gone east to settle the uprising and see that justice is done.
 Bran could ask Ser Rodrik about visiting the Reeds when he returns.